How To Sew a Pillowcase Using French Seams or a Serger / Easy Sewing Project

 Press the interfacing onto the fabric.
 Flip over and press again.

-Now you are ready to trace the pattern onto the interfacing side of fabric.
+Now you are ready to trace the pattern onto the interfacing side of the fabric.

 Leave a little bit of room on the end of the pattern for the seam allowance.

-Trace one side of the tie and then flip pattern, line up the center ends and trace the other side.
+Trace one side of the tie, flip the pattern, line up the center ends, and trace the other side.

 THIS WILL BE YOUR STITCHING LINE.
 You will NOT be leaving a seam allowance.
 You will cut that after you sew!